Week 9 : Correlations, graphs and exporting

 More information about APA formatting can be found here

-Consolidate your knowledge: Descriptive Statistics
+Task 5 - Consolidate your knowledge: Descriptive Statistics

 Download and open the JAMOVI data file stroke_survival_data that you can find on Canvas.
 We want to generate some descriptive statistics on this dataset.
 This is a real dataset from several hospitals.